‘China’s strategic red line: unwavering support for Pakistan’

-This is apropos a letter to the Editor titled above carried by the newspaper on Tuesday.
-This contrast with India’s rapid attribution and response has underlined China’s preference for due process over punitive adventurism, but with a red line: Pakistan’s sovereignty is non-negotiable.
+This is apropos two letters to the Editor titled above carried by the newspaper on Tuesday and yesterday.
+This extension is not purely theoretical.

-Professor Gao’s statements are matched by facts on the ground.
-Over 60 percent of Pakistan’s current military arsenal originates from China.
-This includes: JF-17 Thunder fighter jets, co-developed with China, Yuan-class submarines, providing second-strike capabilities, HQ-series air defense systems, complementing Pakistani strategic depth and P-10 and P-15 cruise and ballistic missiles, enhancing Pakistan’s tactical reach.
+China is already involved in several proxy confrontations—with the United States over Taiwan and trade, with the Philippines over the South China Sea, and now, possibly, with India over Pakistan.
+It’s no surprise, then, that Gao warned of the catastrophic consequences of escalation:

-Recent reports indicate the arrival of Chinese Y-20 cargo aircraft in Pakistan, allegedly delivering defense equipment and signaling readiness for joint preparedness.
-This growing military interoperability indicates that the China-Pakistan military alliance is not theoretical—it is active and deepening.
+“The deterioration of the situation between India and Pakistan is a reason for great concern.
+These are two big countries, both armed with nuclear weapons… the consequence will be too much for either India or Pakistan to bear.”

 Copyright Business Recorder, 2025